-- Hydroxcobalamin injections are used to treat B12 deficiency by the NHS in the UK.
-It is a very stable form of B12 and is It is converted to methylcobalamin and adenosylcobalamin in the body.
+- Hydroxocobalamin injections are used to treat B12 deficiency by the NHS in the UK.
+It is a very stable form of B12 and is converted to methylcobalamin and adenosylcobalamin in the body.

 In the UK injectable B12 is only available on prescription.
 You CANNOT overdose!
 It is used in huge quantities as a treatment for cyanide poisoning.
 It is also used in the treatment of Leber's optic atrophy.

 If B12 deficiency is due to malabsorption, injections will be required for life.
-Once diagnosed, correct treatment is a loading dose; intramuscular B12 injections of hydroxycobalamin every other day for two weeks.
-This frequency should continue for patients with neurological involvement, until all symptoms stop improving, followed by lifelong maintenance doses of hydroxycobalamin at two-monthly intervals.
+Once diagnosed, correct treatment is a loading dose; intramuscular B12 injections of hydroxocobalamin every other day for two weeks.
+This frequency should continue for patients with neurological involvement, until all symptoms stop improving, followed by lifelong maintenance doses of hydroxocobalamin at two-monthly intervals.

 - Oral cyanocobalamin is suitable only for the small number of people with proven dietary deficiency of vitamin B12.
 See this BMJ article.

-- Injectable Cyanocobalamin is commonly used in the US and Canada and some European countries.
-This form converts to hydroxocobalamin and then to methylcobalamin and adenoslycobalamin in the body.
-It is a very stable form but is considered inferior to Hydroxocobalamin and it can worsen Leber's optic atrophy.
+- Injectable cyanocobalamin is commonly used in the US and Canada and some European countries.
+This form converts to hydroxocobalamin and then to methylcobalamin and adenosylcobalamin in the body.
+It is a very stable form but is considered inferior to hydroxocobalamin and it can worsen Leber's optic atrophy.
 It is also advised that smokers do not use cyanocobalamin.

 - Adenosylcobalamin - another form of active B12 this can also be used in injection form but more commonly as a sublingual lozenges, liquid drops or powder.

 - Please note: we are all different and we may respond differently to the individual forms of B12.
 Some patients require a combination of forms.